-Mental health is of critical importance for the success of USU students.
-On May 2, Mark McLellan, Dean of the School of Graduate Studies, addressed graduate students in a letter and asked them to make mental and emotional health a priority in their lives.
+Mental health is critically important for the success of USU students.
+The dean of the School of Graduate Studies wrote to graduate students and asked them to make mental and emotional health a priority in their lives.
 Knowing how to address mental health concerns and what resources are available to you make prioritizing mental health care possible.
 Contact your GPC if you have questions about your options.

-If you or someone you know is experiencing struggles with mental health, it is important to recognize the limits of your ability to personally assist and to know when other resources can be more helpful.
+If you or someone you know is struggling with a mental health issue, it’s important to recognize the limits of your ability to personally assist and to know when other resources can be more helpful.
 Seek help if you or the person you’re talking to:

-- Is no longer able to function in his or her normal capacity within class, or has experienced a significant drop in grades or academic performance.
+- Is no longer able to function in their normal capacity within class or experiences a significant drop in grades or academic performance.

-- Appears unable to cope with his or her day-to-day activities and responsibilities.
+- Appears unable to cope with their day-to-day activities and responsibilities.

 - Has suicidal thoughts or feelings.

-- Has few friends or family he or she can talk to about pressing concerns.
-(This person may not need counseling, but might benefit from a support group.)
+- Has few friends or family they can talk to about pressing concerns.
+They may benefit from a support group more than counseling.

 Every April, USU hosts Mental Health Awareness Week.
 This is designed to create greater awareness of student struggles and successes, as well as ways to address and cope with mental health challenges.
-During 2017’s Mental Health Awareness Week:
+During past Mental Health Awareness Weeks:

 - Graduate students hosted mental health workshops.

-- The Caine College of the Arts hosted a series of monologues about depression.
+- The Caine College of the Arts hosted a series of monologues addressing depression.

-- Local music and film festival Logan City Limits screened the movie Resilience, which addresses mental health and hosted a related panel discussion.
+- Local music and film festival Logan City Limits screened a film about mental health, Resilience, and hosted a panel discussion.

-- Social media posts and hashtags were created so students could share their struggles and concerns regarding mental health.
+- Social media posts and hashtags were created so students could share their concerns and support regarding mental health.